PLEASE DIRECT ANY COMPLAINTS OR INQUIRIES REGARDING ANIMAL CONTROL TO:

 Every owner of a dog(s) over the age of four (4) months, shall have such dog(s) vaccinated against rabies and every three (3) years thereafter.

 An official receipt from a licensed veterinarian hospital with the breed, color, name of dog showing on receipt and also the veterinarian hospital tag number is required.

 NO ONE WILL BE ISSUED A REGISTRATION TAG WITHOUT THE OFFICIAL RECEIPT.

 Where there is reason to believe that a dog(s) has bitten, injured or killed a person or another domestic animal without provocation, any peace officer or any agent or employee of the S.P.C.A. shall conduct an investigation and provide a report to the Animal Control Review Committee.
 The Committee will review the information and declare the dog(s) to be dangerous or not dangerous.

 An owner of a dangerous dog shall ensure that:

 - when such dog is on the property of the owner and unattended, it shall be either securely confined indoors or in a securely enclosed and locked pen or structure, suitable to prevent the escape of the dangerous dog and capable of preventing the entry of any person not in control of the dog.
-Such pen or structure must have minimum dimensions of two meters by four meters and must have secure sides, the sides must be embedded into the ground no less than thirty centimeters deep.
+Such pen or structure must have minimum dimensions of two metres by four metres and must have secure sides, and the sides must be embedded into the ground no less than thirty centimetres deep.
 The enclosure must also provide protection from the elements for the dog.
-The pen or structure shall not be within one meter of the property line or within three meters of a neighboring dwelling unit;
+The pen or structure shall not be within one metre of the property line or within three metres of a neighboring dwelling unit;

 - a sign is displayed at each entrance to the property and building in which the dog is kept warning in writing stating “Dangerous Dog on Site”.
 This sign shall be visible and legible from the nearest road or thoroughfare.